-Additionally, the search for long-lived particles is of particular interest to probe new physics scenarios involving light scalar mediators with lifetimes much longer than any observed in the SM.
-Rare $b \to s$ transitions at Belle II offers a unique sensitivity to probe new scalar bosons of few GeV mass with couplings as small as 10^{-5} [9].
+Additionally, the search for long-lived particles (LLP) is of particular interest to probe new physics scenarios involving light scalar mediators with lifetimes much longer than any observed in the SM.
+Rare $b \rightarrow s$ transitions at Belle II offers a unique sensitivity to probe new scalar bosons of few GeV mass with couplings as small as 10^{-5} [9].
 The experimental signatures to be searched require a precise and efficient tracking to be able to reconstruct displaced vertices, and the application of the powerful constraints of the closed event kinematics.
-The possibility to consider even more exotic signatures, with non-pointing displaced vertices and missing energy in the final state, would finally allow to extend the models to probe, including in the inelastic dark matter scenario.
-Belle II is expected to be able to explore a large portion of the parameter space also in this case, constraining with only 100 fb^{-1} of data the kinetic mixing parameter down to 10^{-4} [8].
+The possibility to consider even more exotic signatures, with non-pointing displaced vertices and missing energy in the final state, would finally allow to extend the models to probe, including the Inelastic Dark Matter (iDM) scenario [8].
+Belle II is expected to be able to explore a large portion of the parameter space also in this case, constraining with only 100 fb-1 of data the kinetic mixing parameter down to 10^{-4} .